Poor Sleep Habits Can Rob Years From Your Life

 Consistent with this view is the finding that those with migraines are less likely to possess the ability to flexibly adapt their sleep/wake cycles (24) and are thus more likely to become sleep deprived.
 Even more telling is that lack of sleep is the most commonly reported trigger of headaches.
 (25,26)

 NATURAL ALTERNATIVES FOR SLEEP

 Alternative headache and migraine therapies include psychological counseling, biofeedback, and physical therapy, which work by making lifestyle changes.
-Non-pharmacological treatments for the management of migraines and headaches has a growing field of science to support their use.
+Non-pharmacological treatments for the management of migraines and headaches have a growing field of science to support their use.
 Biofeedback techniques teach patients to control certain responses of their body to help reduce pain.
-For example, a patient can learn diaphragmatic breathing, heart rate, muscle tension and how to control temperature to enter a relaxed state, which may bring about better pain control.
+For example, a patient can learn diaphragmatic breathing, heart rate, muscle tension, and how to control the temperature to enter a relaxed state, which may bring about better pain control.

 FORMULA FOR SLEEP – Nutritional ingredients that have been proven in clinical studies to be of great benefit for people who have difficulty sleeping include:

 Hops extract comes from the flowers (seed cones) of the hop plant Humulus lupulus.
-Hops has long been recognized for its relaxation and calming effect.
-Studies suggest Hops extract may help to improve sleep quality, shorten time to fall asleep and improve sleep brain wave patterns.
+Hops have long been recognized for its relaxation and calming effect.
+Studies suggest Hops extract may help to improve sleep quality, shorten time to fall asleep, and improve sleep brain wave patterns.

 Valerian extract is a perennial herb native to North America, Asia, and Europe.
 Studies show valerian may improve sleep quality with fewer night awakenings and greater sleep duration.
 Valerian is also known for stress reduction and is among the eight most widely used herbal supplements in the world.